 Learn how to make a delicious and simple cheese sauce that is perfect for homemade macaroni and cheese or to drizzle over vegetables.

 A couple of weeks ago I shared a recipe for béchamel sauce (with a fairly elaborate How-To and troubleshooting tips).
 Béchamel is a basic white sauce made from whisking melted butter and flour together into a paste and then using that paste to thicken milk.
 It’s used in all kinds of other recipes, such as lasagna (like this one!) and soufflés.
+Scroll down to read more about this cheese sauce recipe, or click here to jump down to the recipe.

 Adding Cheese To Béchamel